jaceroldan/llama-3.2-benchmark/README.md

 The recommendation is that instead of passing a `messages` dict, we can opt to pass in the raw message text directly to the inference model.

+# Runs

+Results can be found on this [Google Drive](https://drive.google.com/drive/folders/1Ts5a2sOkw77bWi9dVXeuC_0CEFt_Szks?usp=sharing) (request permission from the owner).